n30nex/ChronoVision/architecture.md

 9) Write last processed state to `data/run/last_processed.json`.

 ### Comparisons and Reports
-- 10-minute compare runs after each processed snapshot.
+- 10-minute compare runs on schedule; summarizes the last 10 snapshots (~10 minutes).
-- Hourly compare runs on schedule; chooses the nearest snapshot to one hour prior.
+- Hourly compare runs on schedule; summarizes the last 60 snapshots (~60 minutes).
-- Daily report aggregates hourly comparisons and tags, runs at 00:05.
+- Daily report aggregates hourly comparisons and tags for the previous local day, runs at 00:05.
 - Custom compare compares any two snapshot files selected by the UI.

 ### Ask the Feed
 - Builds context from recent description records.
 - Truncates each entry for length control.
 - Gemini is prompted to answer only using the provided context.
+- Range summaries combine descriptions and comparisons within a selected time window.
+- Range summaries ask Gemini for a detailed what/who/where/when narrative and consistent person labels.

 ### Rate Limiting and Retry Strategy
 - Each provider has its own `RateLimiter`.